toxeek/sysadmin-stuff/README.md

 # Project Name

-iSysadm - UNDER CONSTRUCTION !
+- UNDER CONSTRUCTION !

-### FOR UBUNTU 20.04 LTS or later: *or make sure you have snap installed at least*
+### FOR UBUNTU 16.04 LTS or later: *or make sure you have snap installed at least*

 #### Now Devops oriented tools bootstrapping
 I have added now a different, segragated section for devops, with its own utils and cfg so you can toggle utils on/off (keep reading the README.md)